 Our Compensation Committee, in consultation with its compensation consultant, developed a peer group as a frame of reference for our executive compensation.
 Our Compensation Committee selects companies for inclusion in the peer group that primarily acquire, sell, develop, lease and manage sizeable office real estate portfolios.
 In selecting companies, the Committee also considers their equity and total capitalization and geographic location as well as third party considerations (for example, where members of the financial community treat a particular company as being a Company peer).
 Our Compensation Committee has not selected or excluded companies from the peer group on account of their compensation practices.
-Our Compensation Committee believes that peer group data are an indicator of compensation at competitive levels.
+Our Compensation Committee believes that peer group data are an indicator of compensation opportunities at companies that might recruit our executives and the data therefore help the Committee set compensation at competitive levels.
 Our Compensation Committee also believes that peer group data provide perspective on performance measurement practices and linkages between pay and performance.
 The Committee does not set specific pay targets or otherwise engage in formal "benchmarking" of compensation of our executives against executives at peer group companies.
 The Committee does, however, attempt to set total compensation for each current named executive near the middle of the peer group data while allowing for the possibility of greater or lesser compensation based upon our corporate and individual performance.